leon-fly/stackedit/Bitcoin.md

 Two primary types of wallets, distinguished by whether the keys they contain are lated to each other or not :
  1. Nondeterministic Wallet, where each key is independently generated from a random number.
 2. Deterministic Wallet, where all keys are derived from a single master key.
-The most commonly used derivation method uses a tree-like structure an is known as a
+The most commonly used derivation method uses a tree-like structure an is known as a **hierarchical deterministic** or HD wallet.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUxOTAyMjY1LC0xMDQ3MjMzODE1LDEyND
+eyJoaXN0b3J5IjpbLTEwMzc5Njk1MiwtMTA0NzIzMzgxNSwxMj
-Q5MDc0ODIsLTEzODExMzc3MDIsLTMwNTM3ODQ1MiwtNTIyODIy
+Q0OTA3NDgyLC0xMzgxMTM3NzAyLC0zMDUzNzg0NTIsLTUyMjgy
-MDc2LDE0MzI2NzY5MDcsMTQ3MDMxNjQ1MiwtMTU0MjczODY2NC
+MjA3NiwxNDMyNjc2OTA3LDE0NzAzMTY0NTIsLTE1NDI3Mzg2Nj
-wtMTE2NDUwMzc5MywtMTM0MDExOTQzLC0yMTI1MTUzMjQ5LC0x
+QsLTExNjQ1MDM3OTMsLTEzNDAxMTk0MywtMjEyNTE1MzI0OSwt
-ODE0MzY0NTI3XX0=
+MTgxNDM2NDUyN119
 -->